DanaAlomar1/NLP_Project/README.md

-Machine Learning Model Comparison for Text Classification This project compares the performance of various machine learning models for text classification tasks.
-It includes data preprocessing, model training, evaluation, and prediction on validation data.
-The results are saved for further analysis.

-Table of Contents

-Usage
-Technologies
-Project Structure
-Results
-How to Customize
-Usage

-Step 1: Prepare Your Datasets

-Training Data: data.csv
-Contains the labeled text data for training the models.
-Validation Data: validation_data.csv
-Contains the text data for validation and prediction.
-Step 2: Run the Notebook

-Open the model_comparison.ipynb Jupyter notebook.
-Execute the cells to:
-Preprocess the data.
-Train the models.
-Evaluate their performance.
-Generate predictions for the validation data.
-Step 3: Review Results

-The notebook displays evaluation metrics (accuracy, precision, recall, F1 score) for each model.
-Predictions for the validation data are saved in validation_data_predicted.csv.
-Technologies

-Python 3.x: Primary programming language.
-Pandas: For data manipulation and preprocessing.
-scikit-learn: For machine learning models and evaluation metrics.
-Jupyter Notebook: For interactive development and documentation.
-Project Structure

-Copy
-text-classification/
-├── data.csv                     # Training dataset
-├── validation_data.csv          # Validation dataset
-├── validation_data_predicted.csv # Output predictions
-├── model_comparison.ipynb       # Jupyter notebook for the pipeline
-Results

-The following models were trained and evaluated on the text classification task:

-Model	Accuracy	Precision	Recall	F1 Score
-Naive Bayes	91.7%	0.92	0.91	0.91
-Logistic Regression	98.6%	0.98	0.98	0.98
-Random Forest	99.7%	0.99	0.99	0.99
-Key Insights

-Random Forest achieved the highest accuracy (99.7%) and F1 score (0.99).
-Logistic Regression performed slightly better than Naive Bayes in all metrics.
-All models demonstrated strong performance, with Random Forest being the most effective for this dataset.
-How to Customize

-Add New Models: Include additional models by adding new code blocks in the notebook.
-Modify Metrics: Change the evaluation metrics in the scikit-learn evaluation functions.
-Use Different Datasets: Replace data.csv and validation_data.csv with your own datasets.
-Next Steps

-Experiment with advanced models like BERT or GPT for better performance.
-Perform hyperparameter tuning to optimize model performance.
-Deploy the best-performing model as an API for real-time predictions.
+#Machine Learning Model Comparison for Text Classification

+##Usage
+Prepare your datasets (data.csv and validation_data.csv).
+Run the notebook to preprocess the data, train the models, and evaluate their performance.
+You can run the entire pipeline or use specific sections as needed.
+The results will be displayed for each model, including accuracy, precision, recall, and F1 score.
+The predictions for the validation data will be saved as validation_data_predicted.csv.

+##Technologies
+Python 3.x
+Pandas for data manipulation
+scikit-learn for machine learning models and evaluation

+##Project Structure
+data.csv: Input dataset for training. validation_data.csv: Input dataset for validation. validation_data_predicted.csv: Output file containing the validation data with predicted labels. model_comparison.ipynb: Jupyter notebook containing the code for training and evaluating the models.

+##Results
+The following models were trained and evaluated:
+Naive Bayes: Achieved an accuracy of 91.7%.
+Logistic Regression: Achieved an accuracy of 98.6%.
+Random Forest: Achieved an accuracy of 99.7%.
+You can compare the performance of these models based on metrics like accuracy, precision, recall, and F1 score.